Last updated: January 1, 2023

 Use of Personal Information

-- To provide the Services and fulfill your requests.
+- Providing the functionality of the Services and fulfilling your requests.

-- To send administrative information to you, such as legal notices, changes to our terms, conditions, and policies, and other information that may be relevant to your use of the Services, such as account status, renewal, or any problems with your account.
+- To send administrative information to you, such as changes to our terms, conditions, and policies.

-- To send you our newsletter, advocacy or fundraising materials, and surveys.
+- Providing you with our newsletter and/or other advocacy or fundraising materials and facilitating social sharing.

 - For data analysis, for example, to improve the efficiency of our Services.

 - For audits, to verify that our internal processes function as intended and are compliant with legal, regulatory, or contractual requirements.